-With the image size set to JPEG (L/M1/M2/S) or WW (except M WW and S WW), continuous shooting during Live View shooting will continuously display (play back) the images captured while you are pressing the shutter button completely.
+With the image size set to JPEG (L/M1/M2/S) or AW (except M AW and S AW), continuous shooting during Live View shooting will continuously display (play back) the images captured while you are pressing the shutter button completely.
 When the continuous shooting ends (shutter button is returned to halfway position), the Live View shooting image will be displayed.

-- Continuous shooting during Live View shooting will lock the AF and exposure. - If you use a Speedlite for Live View shooting and [High speed continuous] under [.A.4: Continuous shooting speed] is set to [14 (16) fps] (p.433), the Speedlite will not be fired during high-speed shooting. - Depending on the continuous shooting conditions such as long exposures, the captured images may not be displayed (played back) continuously.
+- Continuous shooting during Live View shooting will lock the AF and exposure. - Depending on the continuous shooting conditions such as long exposures, the captured images may not be displayed (played back) continuously.